Who is the legal parent after fertility treatment?

 Something important to bear in mind is that donor sperm from one donor can only be used for 10 families.
 It is therefore possible to “reserve” sperm for your future use.
 This is an option for those who are wanting further children who are genetically related.

-What if the donor withdraws consent?
+What if the donor withdraws consent to the use of embryos?

 If a donor withdraws their consent to further storage or use of the embryo, this will prevent use of the embryo.
 This can be very disappointing for some parents who would like to have another child who is genetically related to their previous child(ren).

-What if my partner withdraws consent?
+What if my partner withdraws consent to the use of embryos?

 If a couple, who previously had fertility treatment together separate, one person could withdraw their consent to the ongoing storage or use of their embryos.
 This would mean that those embryos can no longer be used, unless the person who has withdrawn consent changes their mind.
 For that reason, there is a period of 12 months where the embryos will continue to be stored after the withdrawal of consent.